majasma/echo_timestamp/readme.md

 ## Server

 ### How it works
 The ListenAndServe method starts a server at a given port.
 As the handler is set to nil, it uses the handler function added by HandleFunc.
-This function is defined as ServerHandler.
-ServerHandler sets the response header to StatusOK (200) and writes the request as a respond.
+This function is defined as ServerHandler. .

 to echo it use http://localhost:port/

 The server is set run on localhost, if it is set up on another device use http://"ipaddr":"port"/

-### Requirements:
- - go compiler

 ### Todo:
  - [x] Find correct ports